daniel-muthukrishna/astrodash/README.md

     PyQt5 (This should be pre-installed with anaconda)

-        PyQt5 is only needed if you would like pythonto use a graphical interface.
+        PyQt5 is only needed if you would like python to use a graphical interface.
 It is not available on pip.
         It can be installed with anaconda:
             "conda install pyqt"

 ## 5. Platforms
-    5.1 Mac/Unix
+    5.1 Mac/Linux
         DASH is available on both Python2 and Python3 distributions.
 It can easily be installed with pip install astrodash